MontyBurnz/100DaysOfCode/README.md

 * We also had to present our page and code to the rest of the group at the end of the day.

 ### Thoughts: ###
 This was a really enjoyable task and we got to implement everything we learned so far.
-Everything from planning, html, css, JS and even presentation skills were tested to the limit!
-We had a great plan and with some more time I think the site could have been brilliant 😄 We added as much humour as we could and and emergency stop button that popped up with an alert which said 'calling mum' once clicked 😆. the CSS during the last few hours of the day was the most frustrating part and it's made me realise I need to get better at it.
+Everything from planning, HTML, CSS, JS and even presentation skills were tested to the limit!
+We had a great plan and with some more time I think the site could have been brilliant 😄.
+We added as much humour as we could and and emergency stop button that popped up with an alert which said 'calling mum' once clicked 😆.
+The CSS during the last few hours of the day was the most frustrating part and it's made me realise I need to get better at it.

 All in all, what a wonderful week!
 Gonna miss working with the team, they helped me out a lot for sure.

 A screengrab of the dad jokes site.